-Usage of the Gap Analysis Matrix Ribbon: Design > Impact > Gap Analysis
+Where to find the Gap Analysis Matrix

+Ribbon: Design > Impact > Gap Analysis

+Usage of the Gap Analysis Matrix

 The Gap Analysis Matrix can be used for both business and technical analysis.
 It is a general purpose tool for recording the details of a comparison between different versions of some part of an enterprise.
-In business analysis it can be used to analyze Staff Competencies, Data and Information, Business Processes, Lines of Business and more, comparing them between current and future states of an enterprise.
+In business analysis it can be used to analyze Staff Competencies, Data and Information, Business Processes, Lines

+of Business and more, comparing them between current and future states of an enterprise.
 In Enterprise Architecture the matrix can be used to record gaps between baseline, transition and target architectures, comparing Capabilities, Architecture and Solution Components and more.

-Options for the Gap Analysis MatrixThe Gap Analysis Matrix can be configured to display different parts of the repository.
-Once the appropriate Packages have been chosen for the Target and Baseline, and the types of elements have been selected for the filter, the Gap element type can be selected.
+Options for the Gap Analysis Matrix

+The Gap Analysis Matrix can be configured to display different parts of the repository.
+Once the appropriate Packages have been chosen for the Target and Baseline, and the types of element have been selected for the filter, the Gap element type can be selected.
 The element chosen for the gap will restrict the available elements to represent the gap for 'Missing' or 'New' elements in cells in the matrix.
 There are a number of choices available from the 'Options' menu, including being able to update, delete and save the Gap Analysis Matrix, giving it a name so that it can be recalled at a later time.